 We have been using Trust Wallet for several years and love how simple and easy it is.
 We mostly use the Trust app to stake our BNB tokens and have previously earned between 10% to 40% APY.
 Although this has now reduced to 7.5%.

-I prefer to use our Ledger and Trezor hardware wallets, but these come at a cost.
+I prefer to use our Ledger and Trezor hardware wallets, which come at a cost.
 Plus, I never like to rely on a single wallet to hold all my crypto assets and prefer to spread the risk.

 Personally, we haven’t had any issues, but not having issues resolved in a reasonable timeframe can quickly lose customer confidence.
 So it would be nice to see them increase their level of customer support.